ntoghrul/Evento/README.md

 • All users must provide a valid & verifiable email address and a password\
-• Users must provide this 8-character code to register as an organiser § Dc5_G1gz
+• Users must provide this 8-character code to register as an organiser **Dc5_G1gz**\
-• User authentication
+• User authentication\
-• Login with password
+• Login with password\
-• Adding an event
+• Adding an event\
-• Only organisers can create events
+• Only organisers can create events\
-• Organisers can promote an attendee’s class to organiser of an event
+• Organisers can promote an attendee’s class to organiser of an event\
-• Managing events
+• Managing events\
-• Organisers can cancel an event, but they cannot change the date or time of an event; all attendees with tickets will be notified of any cancellation
+• Organisers can cancel an event, but they cannot change the date or time of an event; all attendees with tickets will be notified of any cancellation\
-• Organisers will be notified when an event is near capacity
+• Organisers will be notified when an event is near capacity\
-• Ticket allocation
+• Ticket allocation\
-• Attendees can request a single ticket for an event in the future
+• Attendees can request a single ticket for an event in the future\
-• Attendees can cancel tickets for events in the future
+• Attendees can cancel tickets for events in the future\
-• Viewing tickets
+• Viewing tickets\
-• Attendees can view ticket and barcode for each event for which they have tickets
+• Attendees can view ticket and barcode for each event for which they have tickets\

 A complete application:
-• Implements the functionality of the basic specification above using Python, Flask and Flask-SQLAlchemy with sqlite3.
+• Implements the functionality of the basic specification above using Python, Flask and Flask-SQLAlchemy with sqlite3.\
-• Make use of JavaScript to enhance the user experience.
+• Make use of JavaScript to enhance the user experience.\
-• Have a consistent styling.
+• Have a consistent styling.\
-• Consider security issues.
+• Consider security issues.\
-• implements additional features.
+• implements additional features.\